A handmade Christmas elf is gifted with every order ๐๐ A handmade Christmas elf is gifted with every order ๐๐

 Thus, these components can result in :

-Soak up the essence of Finnish craftsmanship as you explore the history and manufacture of this traditional mug.
-By subscribing, you'll receive weekly updates on kuksa.
+Immerse yourself in the essence of Finnish craftsmanship as you explore the history and making of this traditional cup.
+By subscribing, you'll receive information about kuksa once a week.

-Wood has, as we often see, circle-shaped marks, but they are not always perfect circles, they can also be random shapes.
+Wood often shows circular marks, as we frequently see, but they are not always perfect circles; they can also be random shapes.

-It's difficult to tell on some cups whether they are a man-made or a natural circle.
-Only the discerning eye will be able to recognize them.
+On some cups it's difficult to tell whether the circles are man-made or natural.
+Only a discerning eye will be able to recognize them.

-Machine-made kuksa lose a certain authenticity compared to traditional Sami handmade kuksa.
+Machine-made kuksa lose some authenticity compared to traditional Sami handmade kuksa.

-However, it is still a symbol of Sami culture.
+However, it remains a symbol of Sami culture.

-Some Kuksa are signed on the bottom of the cup by the maker.
-This is not a guarantee of quality, but it can be a sign of authenticity.
+Some Kuksas are signed by the maker on the bottom of the cup.
+This is not necessarily a guarantee of quality, but it can be a sign of authenticity.

 The colour of a wooden cup can help you to recognise whether it is a genuine kuksa or not.